 2017 External Auditor Assessment Tool Now Available for Audit Committees

-The Center for Audit Quality (CAQ), in partnership with the Audit Committee Collaboration, has released an updated version of its External Auditor Assessment Tool, which is designed to assist audit committees in carrying out their responsibilities of appointing, overseeing, and determining compensation for the external auditor.
+Washington, DC – The Center for Audit Quality (CAQ), in partnership with the Audit Committee Collaboration, released an updated version of its External Auditor Assessment Tool, which is designed to assist audit committees in carrying out their responsibilities of appointing, overseeing, and determining compensation for the external auditor.

 While acknowledging that the evaluation of the external auditor should consider the unique attributes of each company, the tool provides a general framework to assist audit committees.
 It contains sample questions to help committees in three specific areas:

-Updates in this edition of the tool relate to upcoming changes in accounting rules and standards and other potential risk areas.
+Updates in this edition of the tool relate to upcoming changes in accounting rules and standards and other potential risk areas, such as: